 How Wasp Nests Form

-In spring over wintering wasp queens leave their hibernation and start building brand-new nests with a papery product that she makes by chewing small pieces of wood combined with saliva.
-This is known as Wasp Paper.
-She will raise the first few employees by her own efforts and those employees will then begin the enhancement of the nest and taking care of the immature wasps to follow.
+In spring over wintering wasp queens leave their hibernation and start developing brand-new nests with a papery product that she makes by chewing little pieces of wood combined with saliva.
+This is referred to as Wasp Paper.
+She will raise the first few workers by her own efforts and those employees will then commence the enhancement of the nest and caring for the immature wasps to follow.

-Nest building starts in earnest in June and will reach its maximum in size in August and September, when
+Nest construction begins in earnest in June and will reach its maximum in size in August and September, when

 5000 – 20,000 workers may be present.
-In late autumn the nest produces as much as 2000 queens to hibernate and construct new nests the following spring.
-The nest itself is then spent and never ever used once again.
+In late autumn the nest produces approximately 2000 queens to hibernate and develop new nests the following spring.
+The nest itself is then spent and never utilized again.

-A wasp nest must never be approached unguarded as wasps will readily attack to defend their nest and it is possible to sustain a large number of stings.
+A wasp nest need to never be approached vulnerable as wasps will easily attack to safeguard their nest and it is possible to sustain a a great deal of stings.

-People respond differently to being stung by wasps, some are barely affected, others suffer significant pain and swelling and a couple of ended up being seriously allergic to being stung, which sometimes results in sudden death due to anaphylactic shock.
+Individuals respond in a different way to being stung by wasps, some are hardly impacted, others suffer substantial pain and swelling and a few ended up being seriously adverse being stung, which in many cases results in sudden death due to anaphylactic shock.

 Wasp Nest Development through the season